UMMS-Biocore/bootcamp/session7/session7_intro.md

 # Getting Started

 The code below should be run in Rstudio, and will install the **Seurat** if the package is currently not in your local library.
+Instructions for downloading and setting up R and Rstudio was described in [Session 6](../session6/session6.md).

 ```
 if(!requireNamespace("Seurat", quietly = TRUE))